ScottGreenhorn/Hit-the-Mark/docs/Appearance.md

 # Appearance

-It is important that we can move undetected among the humans.
-Our cultural experts have assembled a generic set of clothing to mimic the human appearance.
+It is important that we can move undetected among the Earthlings.
+Our cultural experts have assembled a generic set of clothing to mimic the Earthling appearance.

 **Note** Do not remove your clothing without first refering to the Earthling FAQ.